w3c/wai-audiences/_audiences/trainers.md

   <p>Developed with input from the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).</p>
 ---

-This page links to resources that trainers and educators might be particularly interested in.
+This page provides a starting point for information that is particularly relevant to trainers and educators.

 ## Understand the Foundation